 Location: 932 Stateline Ave, South Lake Tahoe (at the Basecamp Hotel)

 This adorable little spot is walkable from Heavenly Village and a nice place for an apres ski beer.
 They have an outdoor playspace with chairs, fire pits and bocce ball.
 Their Blonde Ale and Motorcycle Mama are popular choices.
+They also have a food menu with starters like pretzels, sandwiches and grain bowls.

 Location: 3350 Sandy Way, South Lake Tahoe (near the Safeway)